 In the summer of 2002, when I visited Kobuk Valley National Park in Arctic Alaska, I was probably the first to have photographed the (then) 58 national parks.
 Shortly afterwards, I added a full-frame digital cameras to my toolkit, and it allowed me to create images not possible before.
 In 2013, I was the first to photograph the 59 national parks, and remain the only person known to have done so with a large format camera.

 I had found an audience since 1995 with my first website, the Mountain Gallery, which was expended into this website in 2001 and has since led to hundreds of publications in more than thirty countries.
-Its popularity as one of the most visited of individual photographer's websites allowed me to turn to photography full-time.
+Its popularity as one of the most visited of individual photographer's websites allowed me to turn to photography full-time in 2007.
 However, I also remain committed to the physicallity of the print as a means to inspire viewers to visit and care for our public lands.
 The traveling exhibition I organized has shown in museums and galleries nationwide.

 In 2009, Ken Burns and Dayton Duncan featured me as one of the few living characters in the PBS film The National Parks: America's Best Idea.
 To celebrate the National Park Service Centennial in 2016, I released my signature book Treasured Lands: A Photographic Odyssey through America's National Parks, which won six national book awards and became a critically acclaimed best-seller.
 I currently live in San Jose, California, with my wife, two children, two chickens, and a Chihuahua dog named Peanut who routinely runs half-marathon distances.